- 1 CHICKEN POX Symptoms, Causes, Treatment and Prevention

 - 4 Chicken pox vaccine (vaccines for chicken pox)

-Chickenpox is an infectious disease which causes a mild fever and a rash of itchy inflamed pimples which later turn to blisters and then loose scabs.
+Chicken pox is an infectious disease which causes a mild fever and a rash of itchy inflamed pimples which later turn into blisters and then loose scabs.

-It is caused by the varicella zoster virus and mainly affects children and adults who have weak immune system.
+It is caused by the varicella-zoster virus and mainly affects children and adults who have a weak immune system.

-Some of the infected children with chicken pox have only a few spots, but others with chicken pox have sports which covers their entire body.
+Some of the infected children with chicken pox have only a few spots, but others with chicken pox have sports which cover their entire body.

 The spots mostly appear on their faces, the ears, scalp, underarms and arms, chest, belly and legs.

 Chicken pox is medically known as varicella and it spread easily but quickly from an infected person.